-Wearing of a mask is required inside the building.
+Wearing a mask is optional.

 Second Christian Church began due to the evangelistic zeal of Rev. E. A. Cole, Pastor of First Christian Church, Washington, Pa.
 Rev. Cole initiated the idea of a Bible School in the Tylerdale section of the center.
 This took place in the storeroom of D. M. Frazee, at the corner of Woodland and Jefferson Avenues, in the summer of 1902.

 The Bible School quickly outgrew the building, and a lot was purchased and the church building erected on the corner of Chelmsford (now E. Wylie) and Allison Avenues (present location of the Get-Go service station).
 We are thankful for the dedicated members of First Christian who lived in Tylerdale and helped with the Bible School, and for the sixty members who became the charter members of Second Christian Church, signing the following covenant on October 11, 1903.